 Monitoring of the HSB drainage began in July 2000 following MR's temporary suspension of mining.
-Similar to the changes seen in flow rates during the period of mine suspension, concentrations decreased in a number of metal concentrations.
-When mining resumed in the fall of 2003 and flow rates began to increase throughout 2004-2006, metal concentrations began to increase also (figure 2-56).
-However, copper concentrations increased slightly during 2005 before falling over the last two years.
-This is in contrast to the trend observed for zinc.
+Similar to the changes seen in flow rates during the period of mine suspension, concentrations in a number of the trace metals decreased also.
+Metal concentrations began to increase in mid-2004 when flow rates increased (figure 2-54).
+Copper and zinc concentrations increased through early and mid-2006, respectively, before declining.
+Copper concentrations are currently less than one-third those seen in 2000, while zinc concentrations are similar to 2000 concentrations.